NOTE for 2021 Day Camps

 Stayner Camp is owned and operated by Evergreen Christian Ministries.
 We are a Christian camp, with an evangelical belief closely affiliated with the Evangelical Missionary Church of Canada.
 Stayner Camp was purchased and developed as a place where all could grow in their faith in an atmosphere removed from the busyness of life.
 Everyone is welcome to attend HOTM regardless of their religious background, if any, and many of our campers are not regular church attenders.
-Each day, during our Chapel Dance Worship Time we share the Christian message through some great singing and an interactive stories that emphasize principles from the Bible.
+Each day, we share the Christian message through some great singing and an interactive stories that emphasize principles from the Bible.
 Staff also desire to share the Christian message through a consistent lifestyle.
 You are welcome to call or email the office with any questions.

 Q: What is the camper to staff ratio?